pingcap/docs-cn/tidb-configuration-file.md

 - The maximum number of concurrent client connections allowed in TiDB.
 It is used to control resources.
 - Default value: `0`
 - By default, TiDB does not set limit on the number of concurrent client connections.
 When the value of this configuration item is greater than `0` and the number of actual client connections reaches this value, the TiDB server rejects new client connections.
+- Since v6.2.0, the TiDB configuration item [`instance.max_connections`](/tidb-configuration-file.md#max_connections) or the system variable [`max_connections`](/system-variables.md#max_connections) is used to set the maximum number of concurrent client connections allowed in TiDB. `max-server-connections` still takes effect.
+But if `max-server-connections` and `instance.max_connections` are set at the same time, the latter takes effect.

 ### `max-index-length`